zhihanyang2022/off-policy-continuous-control/README.md

 ### Commands for running and visualizing Mujoco tasks

 Mujoco tasks are much much harder than classic control tasks.
-Therefore, instead of just trusting our algorithm, we decided to compare it again the OpenAI Spinning Up repo.
+Therefore, instead of just trusting our implementation, we decided to compare it again the OpenAI Spinning Up repo.

 For `Ant-v3`: